minus5/gofreetds/README.md

 ## Other usage

-Expect calling stored procedures executing arbitary sql is supported with Exec or ExecuteSql.
+Expect calling stored procedures executing arbitrary sql is supported with Exec or ExecuteSql.

 Execute query:
 ```go